phdistance/phdistance.github.io/about.markdown

 ### Authors

 **Andrew Battista** is a Librarian for Geospatial Information Systems and an avid runner.
-He's completed twelve marathons and specializes in simple, homegrown visualization of data with open source tools.
+He's completed fourteen marathons and specializes in simple, homegrown visualization of data with open source tools.
 He lives in Brooklyn, NY and is a member of the New York Road Runners.

 **Jeffrey Gross** is an English Professor, an RRCA-trained running coach, and an avid runner.
 His next goals are ultra-length trail races before returning to the road marathon.
 He lives in a Memphis, TN.